 CAUTION:

 It is very easy to get too focused on products and creating the “correct” products and documents.
 The most important thing for JFACC is to plan and have a plan for the campaign as a whole and specifically for each event.
 The products are just a way of communicating the plan to everyone involved (Mission designer, AWACS controllers, JTACs and pilots).
 The best way to plan is to talk together while looking at a map, once plan or concept is agreed upon, then one can use the documents to convey the plan and necessary instructions to everyone involved.
-With the process explained below, the production of the actual product comes last, and it is important to do the first steps/stages without focusing on the output product (JAOP/AOD)
+With the process explained below, the production of the actual product comes last, and it is important to do the first steps/stages without focusing on the output product (JAOP/AOD).

 Part 1: General concepts